adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## How I used to write HTML

-I have pretty much always written semantic HTML but I haven't always followed *Maintainable CSS* guidelines.
+I have pretty much always written semantic HTML but I haven't always followed *MaintainableCSS* guidelines.

 This is how I used to write a module: